Are You Ready For The Divorce Process?

 1. Speak to an attorney.
 Whichever spouse contacts a lawyer first will have a distinct advantage in early divorce proceedings.
 Whether you are considering filing for divorce or your spouse has recently demanded a divorce, an attorney can offer invaluable advice.
 Also, consider speaking with a counselor or trusted friend if your most pressing issues are emotional ones.

 2. Gather your financial records.
 The importance of controlling your financial information cannot be overstated.
-Collect your income tax returns, current year-end brokerage statements, a recent pay statement, an employee benefits summary and a joint financial statement, if possible.
+Collect your income tax returns, current year-end brokerage statements, retirement plans, a recent pay statement, an employee benefits summary and a joint financial statement, if possible.
 If you cannot get copies of these records, it is possible to secure them during the discovery process — but the sooner you and your attorney have them the better.

 3. Begin saving money.
 In Franklin County and the surrounding communities, it can take up to eight weeks to get a court order for alimony and child support.
 If you are not the primary breadwinner in the marriage, it can be difficult to make ends meet while waiting for the court to order the support you need.
 Tracking your expenses and saving money before filing for divorce can give you financial security and peace of mind.